nextcloud/documentation/user_manual/pim/sync_gnome.rst

 dialogues).
 Documents should be integrated into the GNOME Documents app.

-All resourses should also be searchable from anywhere by pressing the Windows key and entering a search tearm.
+All resources should also be searchable from anywhere by pressing the Windows key and entering a search term.